 Monica Liscio Gordon

 In the last twenty years, I have been teaching and coordinating first and second year Italian language and culture courses; I have funded and coordinated the Italian program for UBC Continuing Studies and trained its instructors; developed new courses and programs and successfully obtained TLEF grants.
-Apart from teaching I also have more than 10-year’s experience as manager of professional development programs for faculty members and of educational leadership initiatives (i. e., UBC Academic Leadership Development Program; Institutes, etc.).
+Apart from teaching I also have more than 10-year¹s experience as manager of professional development programs for faculty members and of educational leadership initiatives (i. e., UBC Academic Leadership Development Program; Teaching and Learning Institutes, PRT for Asian Studies, New Faculty Programs, etc.).
 I have developed and facilitated more than 100 teaching and learning workshops and seminars and peer reviewed and mentored several fellow colleagues.

 Before I came to UBC, I taught tertiary-level language and literature courses in China and the United States for many years.
 In my teaching practice, I developed a great interest in language pedagogy.
 I experimented with the situational approach and the communicative approach and achieved satisfactory results.
 Since 1998, I have been teaching a variety of Chinese language and literature courses here at UBC.
 I believe that language teaching is a dynamic interplay between teaching and learning, and the language instructor’s role is to ensure that teaching can bring about learning, and students’ learning can result in their acquisition of the abilities in listening, speaking, reading and writing.